AdobeDocs/workfront.en/help/quicksilver/maestro/delete-fields.md

 <!--udpate the metadata with real information when making this avilable in TOC and in the left nav-->

-# Delete Maestro fields
+# Delete fields in Adobe Maestro

 In Adobe Maestro, you can create custom fields to store information about records.

 For information about creating Maestro records, see [Create Maestro fields](../maestro/create-fields.md).

-You can delete Adobe Maestro fields that are no longer relevant.
+You can delete Maestro fields that are no longer relevant.

 Consider the following when deleting Maestro fields: